-This post has been compensated as part of my partnership with Simply Real Foods Market and may contain affiliate links.
+This post was originally created in partnership with a company that has since closed its doors and may contain affiliate links.
 As always, all opinions are 100% my own.
 Thank you for supporting the brands that keep me creative in my tiny kitchen!

 Take taco night to the next level with taco-spiced, roasted sweet potatoes, and black beans.
 These vegan-friendly tacos are topped with a bright cilantro chimichurri and quick-pickled red onions.

 Perfect for Meatless Monday, Taco Tuesday, or any other day of the week!